Whitt83/Docker-Python/README.md

     This will take a few moments to run.
 2. Select a debug target from the dropdown in Visual Studio Code, and hit 'Debug'.
 3. Wait 5 - 7 seconds for it to time out.
 Then click 'Debug Anyway' in the popup.
+  * If anybody knows how to get around this, please let me know.
 4. Success!

 # Adding a new debug target: